jjmccullough/jjmccullough/about.md

 layout: page
 title: About
 permalink: /about/
-excerpt: 'An excerpt of the about page.'
+excerpt: 'An excerpt of the about page.
+Content'
 tags: 'home'
 ---